RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 - The three OTAA parameters on The Things Stack device console are MSB by default.

-- These parameters are always accessible on the device console page, as shown in Figure 18.
+- These parameters are always accessible on the device console page, as shown in **Figure 1**8.
 :::

 <rk-img